 This statement shows the different reserves held by the Chief Constable analysed into 'Usable Reserves', which can be applied to fund expenditure and other 'Unusable Reserves', which are principally accounting adjustments.
-It shows the opening balance on each reserve at the start of the year, movements in year and the closing balance.
-The Chief Constable's statement of movements in reserves is shown on page 28 in the full statement of accounts.
+It shows the opening balance on each

 The reserves shown above on the Chief Constable's movement in reserves statement are all classed as 'unusable' and provide a mechanism through which accounting adjustments can be made to present the accounts in accordance with proper accounting practices, whilst allowing the statutory amounts required to be charged for council tax purposes.